bit-shift-io/fido-and-kitch-dart/README.md

     flutter run

-Better yet, use VSCode, just open it up and use the Run and debug options.
+Better yet, use VSCode with dart and flutter extension, just open it up and use the Run and debug options.

 ## Map Editor